 Specific transaction related costs on debt issuance are capitalized at cost and depreciated on a straight-line basis over the period of the loan agreement.

-Intangible fixed assets comprises research and development costs, patents and other similar rights as well as customer lists and other intangible commercial assets such as recognized initially at cost.
-Cost is defined brand names.
+Intangible fixed assets comprises research and development costs, patents and other similar rights as well as customer lists and other intangible commercial assets such as brand names.

 Intangible assets are recognized if and only if: